Are Electric Scooters Catching Fire? [And How To Prevent It?]

 Maintaining your electric scooter

 • Test and replace the electrical system, including the battery, regularly.
-And whatever accessory needs to be changed, ensure you replace it with one from either the manufacturer or a reputable retailer.
-In this way, you’ll ensure the accessory meets proper safety standards.
+Replace accessories with those from the manufacturer or reputable retailers to ensure safety standards.

-• Avoid putting too much tension and pressure on your electric scooter.
-Doing so can damage its components and battery, and thus cause a fire.
+• Prevent excessive tension and pressure on your electric scooter to avoid damage to components and the battery, reducing the risk of fire.

 • If you spot visible leakage or the battery looks worn out, discolored, or bulged, stop using it right away and replace it.

 • Don’t keep your scooter battery completely full or empty.
-It’s recommended you keep it at 20-80 percent.
+It’s recommended you keep it between 20 and 80 percent.

 How do you extinguish an electric scooter battery fire?